GSoC SubOrg Guidelines

 Let’s look into that in more detail:

-Besides these deadlines, as a sub-org admin, you will have to keep track of all your students and mentors, following how they are doing with their projects and making sure they communicate regularly.
+Besides these deadlines, as a sub-org admin, you will have to keep track of all your contributors and mentors, following how they are doing with their projects and making sure they communicate regularly.

-It’s also possible that a student comes up with their own ideas!
-That’s OK, the only limitation is that either the student or the admin will have to find a mentor for that idea who is familiar with the programming language, the repository, and the idea in itself.
+It’s also possible that a contributor comes up with their own ideas!
+That’s OK, the only limitation is that either the contributor or the admin will have to find a mentor for that idea who is familiar with the programming language, the repository, and the idea in itself.

-The mentors also need to have time for this!!! a lot of time!!
+The mentors also need to have time for the project.
 We expect around 10 hours per week (not only to mentoring, but to the organisation in itself).
-That time varies (a lot!) depending from project to project.
-But a minimum they should have a hour per week to discuss with the student their progress.
+That time varies depending from project to project.
+But a minimum they should have a hour per week to discuss with the contributor their progress.
 This can be done as a 10 minutes per day, or as 1 hour video-call.
-Additionally, they will need to review the student code, discuss with other core-members to tell how the project is evolving, etc.
+Additionally, they will need to review the contributor code, discuss with other core-members to tell how the project is evolving, etc.

-Though we are not too strict about the availability of the mentors, we suggest they are at least one hour per day - in a non-crazy hour for student and mentor - at the chat room of the organisation.
-So the student can ask the questions needed on the organisation room.
-This can also be done via e-mail, but we believe the students need to familiarise with the rest of the community.
+Though we are not too strict about the availability of the mentors, we suggest they are at least one hour per day - in a non-crazy hour for contributor and mentor - at the chat room of the organisation.
+So the contributor can ask the questions needed on the organisation room.
+This can also be done via e-mail, but we believe the contributors need to familiarise with the rest of the community.
 (Plus others can help if the mentors are unavailable).

 Oh, and yes! you as an admin can also be a mentor.
 And don’t forget to tell them to read Google’s mentor guide.